salman-shaikh7/Predicting-Visitor-Purchases-with-BigQuery-ML/README.md

 ![alt text](images/image-77.png)

-With this new model you now get a roc_auc of 0.91 which is significantly better than the first model.
+With this new model we now get a roc_auc of 0.91 which is significantly better than the first model.

 ## STEP 8 : Predict which new visitors will come back and purchase